 European pagan traditions claim that fairies love thyme.

-According to legend, they also love to make your things disappear just when you need them.
+According to legend, they also love making your things disappear when you need them.

 Fortunately, when asked politely, they usually don’t mind giving them back!